 SuDS techniques can be used to reduce the rate and volume and improve the water quality of surface water discharges from sites to the receiving environment (i.e. natural watercourse or public sewer etc.).
-The SuDS Manual41 identified several processes that can be used to manage and control runoff from developed areas.
+The SuDS Manual identified several processes that can be used to manage and control runoff from developed areas.
 Each option can provide opportunities for storm water control, flood risk management, water conservation and groundwater recharge.

-• Infiltration: the soaking of water into the ground.
+- Infiltration: the soaking of water into the ground.
 This is the most desirable solution as it mimics the natural hydrological process.
 The rate of infiltration will vary with soil type and condition, the antecedent conditions and with time.
 The process can be used to recharge groundwater sources and feed baseflows of local watercourses, but where groundwater sources are vulnerable or there is risk of contamination, infiltration techniques are not suitable.
 Infiltration testing to confirm the infiltration rate should be undertaken in accordance with BRE 365.
-If the site lies within groundwater Source Protection Zones 1 or 242 the risk of contaminating groundwater and control measures required to mitigate this should be considered, in accordance with IBC Supplementary Planning Document (SPD).
+If the site lies within groundwater Source Protection Zones 1 or 2 the risk of contaminating groundwater and control measures required to mitigate this should be considered, in accordance with IBC Supplementary Planning Document (SPD). - Detention/Attenuation: the slowing down of surface flows before their transfer downstream, usually achieved by creating a storage volume and a constrained outlet. - Conveyance: the transfer of surface runoff from one place to another, e.g. through open channels, pipes and trenches. - Water Harvesting: the direct capture and use of runoff on site, e.g. for domestic use (flushing toilets) or irrigation of urban landscapes.
+The ability of these systems to perform a flood risk management function will be dependent on their scale, and whether there will be a suitable amount of storage always available in the event of a flood.